-Net Loss Threshold = Loss Threshold - Number of Head Lost due to non-weather related events Loss Threshold = Beginning Inventory X Normal Mortality Rate (See Appendix Table A-6)
+Net Loss Threshold = Loss Threshold - Number of Head Lost due to non-weather related events Loss Threshold = Beginning Inventory X Normal Annual Mortality Rate (See Appendix Table A-4) The calculations for the Net LIP Payment are:

-The calculations for the Net LIP Payment are: Gross Calculated LIP Payment = Total Eligible Number Lost (by livestock kind/type and weight range) x Payment Rate (by livestock kind/type and rate range).
-The Payment Rate for livestock deaths suffered by a livestock owner is 75 percent of the average market value on the day before the date of livestock death as established by the Farm Service Agency.
-(See Appendix Table A-7).
+Gross Calculated LIP Payment = Total Eligible Number Lost (by livestock kind/type and weight range) x Payment Rate (by livestock kind/type and rate range).
+The Payment Rate for livestock deaths suffered by a livestock owner is 75 percent of the fair market value as determined by CCC, for the specific livestock category.
+(See Appendix Table A-5).